UpbookInc/upbook-ionic/readme.md

 #### Android

+- Must build Android at the following level to support `cordova-plugin-advanced-http` install.  `cordova-plugin-file` breaks if lower version.
+May break other things, keep an eye on this.
+    > ionic cordova platform add android@6.3.0
 - In an attempt to make sure the AndroidManaifest.xml file is correct, it will be tracked under platform-configs.
 - After a fresh android platform install, may have to run the following:
     > chmod +x platforms/android/gradlew